sigasi/sigasi_insights/manual/editor.md

 Sigasi Studio's formatter is context based and tries to respect the style of the author.
 So depending on the original source style, the formatter might make different choices.

 On example is the decision to format a _conditional signal assignment_ on one, or multiple lines.
 Sigasi makes this decision base on the position of the first `else` keyword.
-If you put the `else` keyword on the first line, the formatter will put everythin on one line.
+If you put the `else` keyword on the first line, the formatter will put everything on one line.
 If you put the `else` keyword on a new line, the formatter will use multiple lines for the assignment.

 ```vhdl
 	demo <= (others => '0') when enable = '1'